What Degrees to Consider for a Future in Humanitarian Action

 Economics

 An economics degree provides an in-depth understanding of how markets function, how resource allocation works and the human impact of economic policies.
 This knowledge is especially relevant to humanitarian action since it entails working in environments where economic factors such as poverty, inequality and access to resources play a significant role.
+Students interested in this path can look for programs such as Economics, International Economics or Economic Development.

 Human Services